 Alvear Palace Hotel Photo Shoot, Buenos Aires, Argentina.

-“When commissioning a photographic shoot, the hotel management needs to consider the question, “Why is this hotel special?“ and ensure that uniqueness is captured.”
+“When commissioning a photographic shoot, the hotel management needs to consider the question, “Why is this hotel special?“ and we will ensure that uniqueness is captured.”

-The flower market, situated on the outskirts of the town, opens at 5 AM and at this early hour queues have already formed.
+The flower market, situated on the outskirts of the town, opens at 5 AM and by this early hour, queues have already formed.
 The colours and perfumes of the vibrant blooms brought the lofty warehouse to life.
-The flowers that we collected for the shoot would have an excellent further use, adorning the rooms, halls and public spaces of the Alvear Palace.
-They were on display for days, to be admired and flattered by passing guests.
+The flowers that we collected for the shoot went on to serve excellent further use, adorning the rooms, halls and public spaces of the Alvear Palace.
+They were on display for days, to be admired by passing guests.

 The hotel was originally built by Buenos Aires businessman and socialite Dr Rafael de Miero to accommodate the many European tourists visiting the city.
 Miero’s trips to Paris in the early 1920s inspired the hotel’s French-style interiors.
 It opened in 1932 and, in its own words, became ‘a model of the highest expression of refinement’.
 It has been part of the Alvear Luxury Hotels group since 1984, and in 1993 was added as a member of the Leading Hotels of the World.

 The hotel has accommodated many notable guests, including actor Tony Curtis and his family while he filmed Taras Bulba in 1962, as well as Tom Cruise, Muhammad Ali, Vladimir Putin, and Prince Charles.
 The Alvear Palace has also featured in films, including II Gaucho (1964), The Things of Love, Part II (1995), and Walt & El Grupo (2009).